Back to all posts

-How many times has a client on your table asked for deeper pressure?
-It’s the most common request in our industry, yet delivering it effectively with your hands and elbows can be exhausting and often feels poky to the client.
-Ashiatsu is the definitive answer to that request.
+“Can you go a little deeper?”
+It’s the most common request we get as therapists.
+Delivering that pressure with your hands and elbows is exhausting, and it often feels poky to the client.
+Ashiatsu is the answer.
 By using the broad surface of your feet, you can provide a deep, gliding pressure that feels both luxurious and intensely therapeutic.
 It’s the kind of work that releases chronic tension and leaves clients feeling completely renewed.
-Learning this skill not only meets a huge market demand but also sets your services apart.
 If you’re ready to give your clients the results they’ve been searching for, our certified Gulf Coast Ashiatsu training is your next step.

 Key Takeaways